emiltj/NLP_exam_2021/README.md

 **NOTE:** There may be slight variations depending on the terminal and operating system you use.
 The following example is designed to work using a JupyterNotebook Latex application on UCloud.
 The terminal code should therefore work using a unix-based bash.
 You may also want to create a new virtual environment for this project.

 1. Clone repository
-2. Download data and create virtual environment
+2. Download data and packages
-3. Install virtual environment
-4. Run classificaiton analysis
+3. Run classificaiton analysis
-5. Run word embedding analysis
+4. Run word embedding analysis

 ### Clone repository and create virtual environment